JamesLavin/sync_repos/README.md

 *** ERROR: SyncRepos terminated because the sync_repos directory ('/Users/jameslavin/Git/sync_repos/test/support/git_dir/HtmlsToPdf/test/support/invalid_git_dirs') does not exist ***
 ```

 I need to figure out what's causing these invalid paths.
+I suspect the problem is due to trying to test this code by putting a Git repo inside `./test/support/git_dir/HtmlsToPdf`.
+Git won't let me store a Git repo inside another Git repo, unless it's a submodule, which isn't what I want.

 ## IDEAS FOR FUTURE